Articles, Living Gems

 The real cost of retirement village fees – are downsizers getting a fair go?

-Deferred management fees and capital gains fees have made headlines again, with over-50s downsizers feeling like they’re getting a raw deal from retirement village operators.
+Deferred management fees and capital gains fees are contentious topics that surround retirement villages, with many over-50s downsizers feeling like they’re getting a raw deal from retirement village operators.

-A news feature last September shone a spotlight on the issue, featuring interviews with homeowners, their families, and industry experts.
+news feature on ABC News in October 2024 shone a spotlight on the issue, featuring interviews with homeowners, their families, and industry experts.
 The big concern?
 Complicated contracts, hidden costs, and fees that can eat into the money retirees expect to get back when they sell.

 What are Deferred Management Fees (DMFs)?